Skip to content

 LISP vs normal routing

-Which RLOC currently represents this EID, and how do I encapsulate traffic there?
+LISP asks: which RLOC currently represents this EID, and how do I encapsulate toward it?

 Normal routing still exists in the underlay.
 LISP does not remove the need for IP reachability between RLOCs.